 - Proper hygiene is critical.
 Remove all makeup, wash your face and hands, and ensure that your equipment (pins, extractors) is sterilized using rubbing alcohol.

 - Dab the rubbing alcohol on the pimple, pierce the pimple from side to side into the white pus-area.
-Once there is a tear, drain the pus gentle, and don’t push it inwards.
+Once there is a tear, drain the pus gently, and don’t push it inwards.

 - Dry the area with rubbing alcohol.
 Let the skin rest, and don’t apply makeup for at least an hour.

 - If at all possible, just let the pimple heal naturally.
-Non-cystic pimples should heal on its own within a week, and it’s the safest way to deal with them.
+Non-cystic pimples should heal on their own within a week, and it’s the safest way to deal with them.

 “You can outgrow acne your acne problem”